theja-mitta/WebScraper/README.md

 5. unittest - Unit test module for assert statements
 6. csv - module to read and write csv files
 7. json - module to load and parse json
-8. Beautiful Soup - Webscraping library
+8. Beautiful Soup - Webscraping library for scraping IMDB pages

 # Commands to run
 1. python -m unittest - To run test cases